 Seattle-Denver Center of Innovation (COIN)

-The rural Transitions Nurse Program (TNP) is a proactive, personalized, nurse-led, Veteran-centered intervention designed to improve the transitions of care for rural Veterans discharged from a VA hospital.
+The Rural Transitions Nurse Program (TNP) is a proactive, personalized, nurse-led, and Veteran-centered intervention, designed to improve the care coordination and transitions management for Rural Veterans discharged from a VA hospital.

 TNP was piloted at the Denver VA Medical Center from 2014 - 2016.
-Veterans enrolled in the Denver TNP experienced significantly higher rates of communication and follow up with their VA Patient Aligned Care Teams (PACTS), and had fewer hospital readmissions then matched Veterans not enrolled in TNP.
+Veterans enrolled in TNP experienced significantly higher rates of communication and follow up with their VA PACT (Patient Aligned Care Team), and had fewer hospital readmissions.